-Added reliability or decreased discharges - increase points: 5%

-Significant added reliability or reduction of a discharge - increase points: 10%
+Added reliability or decreased discharges - increase in points: 5% Significant added reliability or reduction of a discharge - increase in points: 10%

-Elimination of one of several discharges (CSO/OBD) - increase points: 15%
+Elimination of one of several discharges (CSO/OBD) - increase in points: 15%

-Elimination of a significant discharge or volume-increase points: 20%
+Elimination of a significant discharge or volume - increase in points: 20%

-Elimination of a sole discharge source (CSO/OBD/POTW)-increase points: 25%
+Elimination of a sole discharge source - increase in points: 25%

 4. Regionalization of work.
 This factor recognizes that some proposed projects may represent efforts by two or more jurisdictions to solve water quality issues of common concern.
 Often, such effort can be more efficient and make better use of public resources to find cost-effective regional solutions.
+In this instance, regionalization means the combining of two or more facilities into one and the elimination of one or more facilities.